Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy 5: Use historical student achievement data to strategically schedule students into advisory classes.
+Strategy 5: Use historical student achievement data to strategically schedule students into core and advisory courses.

 Strategy's Expected Result/Impact: Increased student achievement in all content areas as measured by STAAR EOC in each performance level.